cm68/micronix/README.md

  make test

  you now are running micronix 1.4 shell and can do a lot
+ including:

+	cd /usr/src/sys
+	make

+or, for a quite strange experience,

+    src/usersim/sim bin/man sh | less

+	(run the simulated z80 micronix man program on sh, and pipe it to linux less)

 ---------------------

+this document is obsolete, as I've changed the directory structure radically, with source code in src, and almost every work in progress thing moved to ./extra

 Morrow Designs Micronix and tools